smartdevicelink/sdl_core_guides/docs/Best Practice Documents/1.6. Behavior when the HU returns RPC Error/index.md

 |||

 ### 3.2 For Android
-1. If the SDL App that running on mobile has been terminated unexpectedly, but the RouterService has not, RouterService detects the interruption of SDL App session, and sends `UnregisterAppInterface` to the HU.
+1. If the SDL App that running on mobile has been terminated unexpectedly, but the RouterService has not, RouterService detects the interruption of SDL App session, and sends `OnAppUnregistered` to the HU.

 |||
 **Figure2.** When a running SDL App on mobile terminates unexpectedly and the RouterService is running.
 ![Figure2_sequence_of_SDLApp_for_Android_terminates_unexpectedly_01.png](./assets/Figure2_sequence_of_SDLApp_for_Android_terminates_unexpectedly_01.png)
 |||

-2. If the RouterService on mobile has been terminated unexpectedly, the SDLCore detects the disconnection and sends `UnregisterAppInterface` to the HMI.
+2. If the RouterService on mobile has been terminated unexpectedly, the SDLCore detects the disconnection and sends `OnAppUnregistered` to the HMI.
 The HMI receives the notification and displays an error message.

 |||
 **Figure3.** When the RouterService on mobile terminates unexpectedly